yasirali0/image_to_audio_encryption/README.md

 # Image to Audio Encryption
 ### Semester Project <br/>
 This GUI Python program encrypts an image as audio.<br/>
-The idea is to keep a private image safe from a bad actor, by sending it as an audio file so the bad actor would consider it as non-useful. <br/>
+The idea is to keep a private image safe from a bad actor, by sending it as an audio file so the bad actor would consider it as not useful. <br/>
 There is an option of setting a decryption key as well. <br/>
 Though it is not as secure as it should be, still it was an attempt to make something meaningful.